-Hello and welcome to Retro Freak Reviews, where we take a look at PC games from the 80s and 90s and today we’re going to take a look at mine and several people’s 1st PC game: Alley Cat for DOS.
+Hello and welcome to Retro Freak Reviews, where we take a look at PC games from the 80s and 90s and today we’re going to take a look at my (and several people’s) 1st PC game: Alley Cat for DOS.

 Alley Cat was created in 1983 by Bill Williams, based on a concept by John D. Harris and originally published by Synapse Software for the Atari 8-bit computers and one year later published by IBM for the MS-DOS.

 But before taking a look at the game, let’s take a look at the box art.
-Unfortunately, my version of the game came in a simple floppy disk containing several games, which was offered to me when I got my very 1st PC.
-So instead, let’s look at the cover of the Atari version a friend of mine send me:
+Unfortunately, my version of the game came in a simple floppy disk containing several games, which was offered to me when my dad bought me my very first PC.
+So instead, let’s look at the cover of the Atari version a friend of mine sent me:

 As one can see, this cover shows what the game is about: a lonely black cat against the injustices of modern society.
 Actually, it’s just a collection of mini-games.
-And this cat must be the most hated animal around, look at the faces of the people in the windows!
-Come on, the poor cat is hanging in there for his life!
+And this cat must be the most hated animal around because look at the faces of the people in the windows!
+Come on, the poor thing is hanging in there for his life!
 Have some sympathy!

 And I just love the title screen and its tune.
 Check it out!

-Aaaaaand speaking about black backgrounds, there’s the menu screen.
-It is pretty basic, with the joystick config and the difficulty levels, which I have to admit, naming them after cat names is just adorable.
+Aaaaaand speaking about black backgrounds, check out the menu screen.
+It’s pretty basic, with the joystick configuration and the difficulty levels, which I have to admit, naming them after cat names is just adorable.

-According to the game description, you control a black cat named Fred, who has to climb trash cans, then a fence, and then hang on clotheslines with mice (who chew on the clotheslines) while avoiding a dog and objects thrown through the windows when open.
-And your objective is to get inside one of the windows.
+According to the game description, you control a black cat named Fred and you have to climb trash cans, then a fence, and then hang on clotheslines with mice (who chew on the clotheslines) while avoiding a dog and objects thrown out through the open windows.
+And your objective is to get inside one of those windows.

-The other mini-games are also pretty good, especially the one with a room full of dogs, in which the cat has to eat all the food in the bowls WITHOUT waking the dogs.
-Easier said than done.
+The other mini-games are also pretty good, especially the one with a room full of sleeping dogs, in which the cat has to eat all the food in the bowls WITHOUT waking the dogs.
+Easier said than done!

-And after winning 1 of these mini-games, you end back in the alley, but now, each window that opens; it shows a white female cat calling you out.
+And after winning one of these mini-games, you end back in the alley, but now, each window that opens, shows a white female cat calling you out.
 Cat-calling you, if you will.

-So again you climb on the trash cans, the fence and the clotheslines to enter 1 of the opening windows, but this time you enter the most pink and hearty thing I ever seen in my life.
-Several rows of hearts surrounded by Cupids shooting arrows.
+So again you climb on the trash cans, the fence and the clotheslines to enter one of the opening windows, but this time you enter the pinkest and the heartiest thing I have ever seen in my life.
+Several rows of hearts surrounded by cherubs shooting arrows.
 Man, even Liberace would say to take it down a notch!

-The objective here is to reach the top kitten while avoiding the other cats, the arrows and the broken hearts.
-Fortunately, you can use the present to offer to 1 of the cats on your path.
-And if you fall through the bottom row, the white kitten apparently insults you and end up back in the alley.
-But if you get to the top cat, they kiss and somehow it causes an explosion of hearts in your computer screen.
+The objective here is to reach the top kitten (aptly named Felicia) while avoiding the other cats, the arrows and the broken hearts.
+Fortunately, you can use a present to offer to one of the cats on your path up.
+And if you fall through the bottom row, Felicia insults you and you end up back in the alley.
+But if you get to Felica, she kisses you and somehow this causes an explosion of hearts in your computer screen.
 Not even a St. Valentine’s parade has these many hearts!

-And then you go back to the alley, but notice how the setup of the alley changed and you also have gained an extra life.
-This means you have restarted the game but in a higher difficulty level.
+And then you go back to the alley again, but notice how the setup of the alley changed and you also have gained an extra life.
+This means you have restarted the game but at a higher difficulty level.

-This is known as an arcade style gaming, where you play until all your lives run out.
-This game has around 30 difficulty levels and basically continues indefinitely until you reach game over.
-These types of games basically have no ending.
-Depending how good you are, you can play to your heart’s content.
+This is known as arcade-style gaming, where you play until all your lives run out.
+This game has around 30 difficulty levels and basically continues indefinitely until you reach the game over.
+These types of games basically have no end.
+Depending on how good you are, you can play until you’re tired of it.

-So, does this game aged well or not?
-Graphically speaking, although the sprites and the animations are ok, the CGA graphics didn’t age well.
+So, did this game aged well or not?
+Graphically speaking, and although the sprites and the animations are ok, the CGA graphics didn’t age well.

-There was even a fan made sequel called Alley Cat 2, which is more or less the original game but with better graphics, more colours and even some new mini-games, but not as well animated.
+There was even a fan-made sequel called Alley Cat 2, which is more or less the original game but with better graphics, more colours and even some new mini-games, but not as well animated.
 And recently a remake called Alley Cat: Remeow Edition has been released for Windows.

-But back to the original game: Alley Cat is a fun little game, easy to get into and just perfect if you want to kill 1 or 2 minutes of your time, but don’t want to play anything more complex.
+But back to the original game: Alley Cat is a fun little game, easy to get into and just perfect if you want to kill one or two minutes of your time, but don’t want to play anything more complex.

-And that was my 1st Retro Freak Review.
+And that was my first Retro Freak Review.
 How do you think it was?
 If you liked it, share it and leave your comments below or even a suggestion for future reviews.

 Well, see you guys around and remember to keep on playing!